-We have acted as counsel for Crestwood Equity Partners LP, a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the preparation of a Prospectus dated on or about the date hereof (the "Prospectus") forming part of the Registration Statement on Form S-3 (the "Registration Statement").
-The Registration Statement relates to the registration under the Securities Act of 1933, as amended (the "Securities Act"), of common units representing limited partner interests in the Partnership.
+We have acted as counsel for Crestwood Equity Partners LP, a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the preparation of a Prospectus filed on or about the date hereof (the "Prospectus") forming part of the Registration Statement on Form S-3 (the "Registration Statement"), to which this opinion is an exhibit.
+The Registration Statement relates to the registration under the Securities Act of 1933, as amended, (the "Securities Act") of common units representing limited partner interests in the Partnership.

-This opinion is based on various facts and assumptions, and is conditioned upon certain representations made by the Partnership as to factual matters through a certificate of an officer of the Partnership (the "Officer's Certificate").
+This opinion is based on various facts and assumptions, and is conditioned upon certain representations made by the Partnership as to factual matters through a certificate of an officer of the Partnership and correspondence with the Partnership (the "Officer's Certificate").
 In addition, this opinion is based upon the factual representations of the Partnership concerning its business, properties and governing documents as set forth in the Registration Statement.